In Ubuntu, certain commands require elevated privileges to execute, and that’s where the sudo command comes in.

 Basic Syntax

-The general syntax for the sudo
+The general syntax for the sudo command is:

 sudo [options] command